arni-magnusson/fishgrowth/README.md

 # fishgrowth

-Fit growth models to otoliths and/or tagging data, using `RTMB` and maximum likelihood.
+Fit growth models to otoliths and/or tagging data, using the `RTMB` package and maximum likelihood.

 The otoliths (or similar measurements of age) provide direct observed coordinates of age and length.
 The tagging data provide information about the